incubyte/project-playbook-template/README.md

 # The Independent Pod Model
+This playbook defines what Independent Pods mean for Incubyte, and has guidelines that help Incubyte:
+- Spin up an independent pod for clients,
+- Make it a high-functioning pod, and
+- Ensure that it continues to be successful long-term This playbook kicks-in as soon as Incubyte receives a go-ahead from the client to spin up an independent pod for them.

+## What is an Independent Pod at Incubyte
+It is a team that owns

 # Playbook template for making independant pods successful
 This playbook template is a pre-designed framework that provides a standardized format for creating project specific playbooks.
 Project specific playbook created using this template would act as a one-stop knowledge base for that project.